-1103.4(J) Correspondent / Mailing Address for the Certificate of Registration
+11071103.4(KJ) Correspondent / Mailing Address for the Certificate of Registration

-The applicant should provide the name, email address, telephone number, fax number (if any), and mailing address for the person or persons who should be contacted if the Office has questions or concerns regarding the application.
+The applicant should provide the name, email address, telephone number, fax number, and email address (if any)), and mailing address for the person or persons who should be contacted if the Office has questions or concerns regarding the application.
 When completing an online application, the applicant should provide this information on the Correspondent screen.
 When completing a paper application, the applicant should provide this information in space 7(b) under the heading "Person to contact for correspondence about this claim."
 The Office will send all communications concerning the application to this person at the address provided in the registration record.